Dementias Portfolio Development Group

 Meetings

-The Dementias PDG meets twice yearly, face to face, with additional subgroups and working parties established as required.
-These are coordinated by the Office of the National Director for Dementia Research, Professor Martin Rossor, in alignment with the Clinical Research Network, and funded by the NIHR and medical research charities.
+The Dementias PDG meet virtually three times per year, with additional subgroups and working parties established as required.
+These are coordinated by the Clinical Research Network, and funded by the NIHR and medical research charities.

 Who we are